ashutoshchaturvedi/RESTful-Chat-Application/README.md

 8. Click Next.
 9. Click Finish.
 * If need to change the tomcat server port, modify server.port in application.properties
 10. Run ChatApplication.java present under com.cirtual package as Java Application.
+***

+## Future work/ToDo
+- [ ] Change HTTP Basic auth to OAuth
+- [ ] Add more JUnit testing for Services and Repositories
+- [ ] Build UI
+- [ ] Include WebSocket for runtime polling of chat messages.
+- [ ] Notification to recipient user when new message is received.